-National Instruments provides tools for engineers, not end devices.
+NI provides tools for engineers, not end devices.
 Therefore, it is the responsibility of the user to validate his/her use of the tools.
 There are many examples of FDA validated applications built with LabVIEW and other NI hardware and software components.
 The FDA provides guidance on use of off-the-shelf technologies in medical device design and test, and these can be found in the FDA guidance on Off-The-Shelf Software Use in Medical Devices.
-Another document of interest: Medical Device Quality Systems Manual-A Small Entity Compliance Guide First Edition Manual).

 NI offers upon request its Vendor Qualification of NI Software and Hardware Products document.
 In this document, NI summarizes and identifies information and services to assist medical device manufacturers in the following efforts:

 • Evaluate and document NI and its products for the validation process, including quality criteria

 • Use NI products in a safe and effective manner during medical device design and test

 • Satisfy regulatory requirements for information in premarket submissions for off-the-shelf software and hardware components from NI